nexconnectio/pynnex/docs/examples.md

 </div>

 **What it demonstrates**:
-- Integrating PynneX with Kivy’s main loop and UI elements
+- Integrating Pynnex with Kivy’s main loop and UI elements
 - Thread-safe updates to UI from background workers
 - Handling user input, setting alerts, and reflecting changes on the UI